 Both the Roman Republic and Empire were tangled webs of nepotism.
 Nepotism was essentially the vehicle for transmission of power, with noble families passing their wealth, lucrative businesses and powerful political positions to their sons and other relatives.
 The sway of nepotism in Rome grew and faded over the generations, but it was always present and is sometimes cited as a key contributor to the empire's eventual collapse.
 The promotion of incompetent relatives to important positions made it impossible to govern such a large and complex empire, so the empire gradually became more corrupt until it failed completely [source: Matyszak].
 One of the most infamous events in world history, the assassination of the Roman politician Julius Caesar, involved nepotism.
 Instead of appointing a close political ally, Caesar willed his position as dictator and his fortune to a grandnephew, Octavian, who would become the first Roman emperor and take the name Caesar Augustus.

 Similar tensions have played out in modern eras.
 In India, the Nehru-Gandhi family has held power for generations.
 In President Suharto's Indonesia, corruption was so widespread it gained its own abbreviation, KKN — which in Indonesian stands for "corruption, collusion and nepotism" — and led eventually to Suharto resigning.
-In the U.S., John F. Kennedy named his own brother, Robert Kennedy, U.S. attorney general despite his brother having no law experience.
-And President Donald Trump named his own daughter and son-in-law to high-level government positions [sources: Bellow, Greenlees, Joseph].
+In the U.S., John F. Kennedy named his own brother, Robert Kennedy, U.S. attorney general despite his brother having no experience in the state or federal courts (though he had worked as a Justice Department attorney and Senate committee counsel.)
+And President Donald Trump named his own daughter and son-in-law to high-level government positions, despite their having no government experience [sources: Bellow, Greenlees, Joseph].

 Nepotism has been hard at work in many other nations and eras, too, especially those where corruption was a problem.
 Or it hasn't been doing any work, since it got the job from its uncle and knows it can't really be fired.